 The key to good fiction is giving your readers a reason to keep going — little mysteries and mini-conflicts that add suspense and create tension.
 After all, if you feel like you know everything about a character in the first few pages, is there any real reason to waste time finding out what will happen to him?

 Here’s what I mean:

-This is critical stuff: We have hints of a few conflicts (Pete is shy, but he’d like to go on a date with a coworker; Pete wants his own apartment, but he can’t afford it right now), and we know a little about his interests and goals.
+This is critical stuff: We have hints of a few conflicts: Pete is shy, but he’d like to go on a date with a coworker.
+He wants his own apartment, but he can’t afford it right now.
+And, we know a little about his interests and goals.
 But, it’s dull, dull, dull.
-It’s an information dump – in a rush to introduce Pete, we’ve put our readers into a coma.
+It’s an information dump — in a rush to introduce Pete, we’ve put our readers into a coma.

 This one’s a little better:

 Pete set down his plate of teriyaki and stared at Myrna from across the break room.
-Even dressed in her white, polyester lab coat (everyone who worked at the pharmacy was required to wear one), she was stunning.
+Even dressed in her white, polyester lab coat, she was stunning.

 I wonder if she likes wrestling, Pete thought.
 I’ve got two tickets to next week’s match.
 Maybe I should just ask her out.
 Just as friends.
 Oh, who am I kidding?
 I can’t even afford my own place — who wants to go out with a guy that still lives with his mother?

 Myrna looked up and met his gaze.
 Pete snatched a newspaper and opened it to a random page, trying to look casual.
 That’s when he saw the advertisement: “Wrestlers needed for amateur match.
 Saturday night.
 First prize $5,000.”